 Conclusion

-While these examples illustrate how AI is already being used to help improve teaching and learning, there’s no shortage of questions for the road ahead.
+While these examples illustrate the current benefits of AI in education – like improving teaching and learning – there’s no shortage of questions for the road ahead.
 Many questions were discussed at the Learning Impact conference: To what degree do we want these tools to reflect the world we live in versus imagining a new world?
 What is real?
 Will there be a resurgence of oral exams and oral interviews?
 Will AI ever be able to have unspoken inputs, or will humans always have that advantage?
 Can you tell what characteristics indicate that something was written by an AI?
 When you give ChatGPT an exercise for determining its geographical origin, the results somewhat consistently say that it’s from New Jersey; is this an equitable voice for us to be hearing from?
 Is AI image generation appropriately diverse?
 How can we ensure equity of access to AI tools?
 Let us know on social media what your burning AI questions are and how you think it can be used to improve teaching and learning!